zafarrafii/REPET-Matlab/README.md

 - Turn zooming on or off or magnify by factor (see https://mathworks.com/help/matlab/ref/zoom.html)

-- If used on any signal axes, zoom horizontally only; the x-axis limits of all the signal axes and all the spectrogram axes will stay synchronized.
+- If used on a signal axes, zoom horizontally only; the x-axis limits of all the signal axes and all the spectrogram axes will stay synchronized.

 <img src="images/repet_gui/zoom.gif" width="1000">